boopsboops/nhamunda-checklist/nhamunda-checklist.md

 Identification to species level follows <u>Eigenmann & Eigenmann (1890)</u> based on the following characters: two rows of maxillary teeth (posterior row very small and hidden within the skin folds) and one row of dentary teeth; first dorsal and pectoral rays not spinous; adipose fin long; barbels flattened; upper jaw slightly prognathous; and dark spots on flanks and adipose fin.

-Fishes were caught.
-Location?
-Examples are pictured preserved and alive in Figure YYY.
+Five individuals were caught after being attracted to the boat by suspending a dead-fish bait in the water.
+An example of a live specimen is pictured in Figure YYY.

 ##### Figure